andrewyur/andrewyur.github.io/README.md

 ## More Ideas

-Ideas for more features:

-- make everything easily expandable/not hard positioned
+Current Agenda:

-  - container divs + flexbox
+- separate background + accent divs from text
-  - margins + relative positioning vs absolute
+  - this fixes some overlapping issues and also would make parallax a lot easier
 - fix favicon
-- reformat content files
-- make content scaleable
+- make content properly scaleable
   - max widths everywhere
   - make container div have a max width, centered
   - convert vw to %